Deterministic methods for finding elements of large multiplicative order: Preliminaries

 Let $N \geq 2$.
 Elements of the ring $\Z_N$ are always represented by their residue in the interval $[0, N)$.
 Given $\alpha \in \Z_N$ and an integer $n \geq 1$, we may compute $\alpha^n$ in time $O(\log n \log N \log \log N)$ using the repeated squaring method \cite[\S4.3]{vzGG-compalg3}.

 We will occasionally need to compute approximations for logarithms and exponentials of real numbers.
-We use standard algorithms to approximate these functions in quasilinear time \cite[Ch.\,4]{BZ-mca}, omitting the straightforward but tedious analysis of rounding errors.
+We use standard algorithms to approximate these functions to $n$-bit precision in time $O(n \log^2 n)$ \cite[\S4.8]{BZ-mca}, omitting the straightforward but tedious analysis of rounding errors.

 Whenever we need to store the prime factorisation of a positive integer $n$, say $n = \prod_i q_i^{e_i}$, we always represent it by the list of pairs $(q_i,e_i)$, with the $q_i$ in increasing order and all $e_i \geq 1$.
 This representation occupies space $O(\log n)$.